alecramsay/pg/docs/index.markdown

     We believe it is natural to think of the maximally population-compact map for a state as a reference map and other maps in terms of deltas from it.
-    Our heuristic approximating a root map is to maximize population compactness.
+    Our heuristic for approximating a root map is to maximize population compactness.

-    Roughly speaking, the resulting districts form a [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram).
+    Roughly speaking, population-compact districts form a
+    [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram).

     We impose three additional constraints on our approximation: